2018ik/2018ik.github.io/_wiki/galatians_chapters.markdown

 ## Background

-The Book of Galatians has 6 chapters.
+The Epistle to the Galatians has 6 chapters.

 ## Chapter 1